 This was an opportunity for Aaron to become involved in a wine project from the very beginning.
 He was instrumental in how the vineyard was planted; its layout, vine spacing as well as choosing the Cabernet Sauvignon clone (See Clone) which comprises 100% of the vines.
 The vineyard is laid out in two blocks – the tiny upper block which which grows in rocky volcanic soils and the lower block which flows down the hill into a loamier soil settling into a tiny bowl.

 Calistoga has a reputation for being the warmest part of the Napa Valley and often it is – but this property north of town is surrounded by hills and Mt.
 St Helena to the north; the property has its own micro-climate.
-Often, they are cooler than the city of Calistoga – and in the afternoons a breeze is common which helps moderate the temperature.
+Often, the site is cooler than the city of Calistoga and in the afternoons a breeze is common which helps moderate the temperature.

 Prior to being a vineyard, this was bare grass land which was convenient when they decided to plant vines (a minimal number of trees were removed).
 The vines were planted in 2008 and their first commercial release was from 2011.

-This little 2.6-acre vineyard is producing an exceptional wine.
-The vineyard does not produce much – usually only several hundred cases are made each year.
-The quality of fruit is such that when it comes into the winery – the actual wine making is a fairly straight forward process.
+This little 2.6-acre vineyard produces an exceptional wine with complexity, layers and loads of texture.
+The vineyard does not produce much as usually only several hundred cases are made each year.
+The quality of grapes are such that when they comes into the winery, the actual wine making is a fairly straight forward process.

 Master’s in each respective field (winemaker and perfumer) all have the tricks and “toolboxes” to express their craft well, and often each has a variety of perspectives based on international experience, but Anthony has noticed that some of the best in their fields (both in wine making and with perfume) embrace a philosophy of ‘simpler is often better’.
 And that is their own philosophy with wine making.